Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations, the description carries full burden but only states the basic action.
-It doesn't disclose critical behavioral traits such as authentication needs, rate limits, error handling, or that DELETE is typically destructive—significant gaps for a mutation tool.
+With no annotations, the description carries the full burden but only states the action without disclosing side effects, idempotency, authentication needs, rate limits, or return format.
+This is minimal for an agent.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.